WilliamBu1/A-Lightweight-Vision-Language-Model-for-Early-Stage-Fruitlet-Classification-in-Apple-Orchards/GOOGLE_COLAB/README.md

 ## Dataset:
+(To use the dataset, it is uploaded in the main directory of this repo as train and valid; test is not uploaded)
 - 600 full sized images from ROBOFLOW with COCO annotations
 - Data split 80/10/10 for training, validation, testing
 - Thousands of cropped apple fruitlet image patches (224x224) derived from the full sized images
 - 4 classes: calyx, fruitlet, peduncle, negative
 - Apple varieties: Scilate and Scifresh orchards
-(To use the dataset, it is uploaded in the main directory of the repo as train and valid; test is not uploaded)

 ## Notebooks